mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 ![](resources/EVB-Sensor-board.jpg)

-**Scan the QR code which on sensor board and get the prebuilt firmware image of EVB.**
+**Scan the QR code which on sensor board or visit `https://eyun.baidu.com/s/3nwlh7iL` to get start with the EVB.**

 ![](resources/firmware-lists.png)